 Augmented reality in the real worldFebruary 18, 2020

-Worldwide spending on Virtual Reality (VR) and Augmented Reality (AR) is expected to reach US$18.8bn this year, with retail and manufacturing industries splashing out the most.
+Worldwide spending on Virtual Reality (VR) and Augmented Reality (AR) is expected to reach US$13.8bn in 2022, with retail and manufacturing industries splashing out the most.
 Computer vision is a key factor in bringing digital solutions to life.
 Advanced hardware and software are adding extra dimensions to the mix, and the technology is moving quickly out of the gaming industry and into more mainstream functions.

 AR describes the use of overlaid digital information onto a real-world view, often using smart glasses such as the Magic Leap 1.
 Instead of creating a virtual environment, as in VR, AR allows users to enrich their real-life experience by adding extra elements, or even removing them.
 AI is also playing its part, allowing objects viewed to be recognized, categorized and manipulated using image processing and machine learning algorithms.
 This means that a person’s view can be enhanced to include information not usually visible or accessible, and, furthermore, and they can interact with that information.